 Read or print out brochures, newsletters and booklets for your reference under the publications section of the Member Services area.
 We have videos on retirement, disability, and death and survivor benefits so you can view the information you need at your convenience.
 You'll also find driving directions, TRS contact information and forms.
 A site search engine will also help you locate what you need quickly.

-TRS also has areas with current information about investments, the TRS Board of Trustees, an online press room, pension issues, vendor information, TRS careers, general information, and employer services.
+TRS also has areas with current information about investments, the TRS Board of Trustees, news releases, vendor information, TRS careers, the strategic plan and employer services.